graphops/docs/docs/launchpad/client-side-tooling.md

 [Helmfile](https://github.com/roboll/helmfile) is a tool for managing multiple Helm charts together using a single file.
 It allows you to define a set of Helm releases together in a file, and then use a single command to install, upgrade, or delete all of the releases at once.
 This makes it easy to manage complex, multi-chart applications.
 Helmfile is written in Go and is easy to install and use.

 Launchpad uses Helmfile to declare and manage sets of related Helm releases.

+### Kustomize

+[Kustomize](https://github.com/kubernetes-sigs/kustomize) lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+It is used by helmfile for some of its features.

 ### Kubectl